aoblab/esp32_MQTT_ZE03/README.md

 The ESP32 publishes O3 value on the esp32_001/O3 topic.
 The Node-RED application is subscribed to those topics.
 So, it receives O3 readings that can be displayed on a chart or gauge, for example.

+# Uploading code
+You can upload the ide code to your ESP32. detailed explanation is in the code comments.
+If you need to change the code, you can change it.

 # Preparing Installing the PubSubClient Library
 The PubSubClient library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT (basically allows your ESP32 to talk with Node-RED)
 https://github.com/knolleary/pubsubclient